The Bite in the Apple

 The Bite in the Apple: A Memoir of My Life with Steve Jobs is a 2013 book by Chrisann Brennan.
-She is an American painter, Steve Jobs's high school girlfriend, an early employee of Apple Inc. before it went public, and the mother of Jobs's first child, Lisa Brennan-Jobs.
-It was released on October 29, 2013.
+She is an American painter.
+She recounts her volatile relationship with Steve Jobs, beginning when they were in high school and continuing in part while she was an early employee of Apple Inc., before it went public.

+She is the mother of Jobs's first child, Lisa Brennan-Jobs, born in 1978.
+He denied paternity but later developed a relationship with Lisa and acknowledged her as his daughter by giving her his name.
+The book was released on October 29, 2013.